yuness996/Bifurcations-of-a-Van-der-Pol-oscillator-in-a-double-well/README.md

 # Bifurcations-of-a-Van-der-Pol-oscillator-in-a-double-well
-Study self-sustained oscillators in nature that can be described by Van der Pol's equation.
+Self-sustained oscillators in nature can be described by Van der Pol's equation.
-Specifically, we study the bifurcations and stabilities of the double-well potential Van der Pol oscillator by changing its parameters.
+Here we study the bifurcations and stabilities of the double-well by changing parameters of the equation.
-Several figures(maps) can be obtained.
+Maps are constructed and then analyzed.